Everyone has heard of bankruptcy, but Debt Relief Orders (DROs) and Individual Voluntary Arrangements (IVAs) are less well known.

 Also a DRO is massively less likely to go wrong and fail.
 And it finishes after a year, whereas an IVA means stress and monthly payments and annual reviews for 5 years.

-A DRO finishes quicker, you pay much less and it very rarely fails.
+In summary, a DRO finishes quicker, you don’t have to make any payments and it very rarely fails.

 V says